 MDI Youth and Respite Support Services

 The respite service is an essential support for people living with muscular dystrophy and their families.
-Support is coordinated by the Respite Coordinator, Kate Power in conjunction with Margaret Goode (Family Support & Clinic Coordinator) and the CEO, Mr. John Bennett.
+Support is coordinated by the Respite Coordinator, Kate Power in conjunction with Margaret Goode (Family Support & Clinic Coordinator).

 MDI Respite Services are categorized as follows: